l i f e c a p i t a l

 Key idea

-In the game, you can make mistakes without consequences and immediately see the results of your decisions.
-This creates a safe space for learning, self-discovery, and development.
+In the game, you can make mistakes and digitize them, immediately seeing the results of your decisions and the cost of your mistakes.
+This creates a safe space for learning, self-discovery, and development, as well as visible arguments for changing your own behavior in relation to resources.

 Value and benefits for different audiences